landonturner/lturner.net/source/blog/thotcon-0xA.md

 ./vasm-tools/vasm-mach -in program.ass -out program.bin
 ```

-I loaded up a thumbdrive and unmounted all partitions on it so I could use `dd`
+I loaded up a thumb drive and unmounted all partitions on it so I could use `dd`
 to push the files directly to the drive, but first I needed to zero out the drive
 of unwanted data over the first 1024 bytes.